josehelps/git-wild-hunt/README.md

 ```

 ### What checks get run [`regexes.json`](https://github.com/d1vious/git-wild-hunt/blob/master/regexes.json)
 This file contains all the regexes that will be used to check against the raw content filed returned for a [search](#github-search-examples).
 Feel free to add/modify and include any specific ones that match the credential you are trying to find.
+This was graciously borrowed from [truffleHog](https://github.com/dxa4481/truffleHogRegexes/blob/master/truffleHogRegexes/regexes.json)

 Currently verified credentials via regex: